Harvard Computers: Annie Jump Cannon

-Annie Jump Cannon was the first female scientist to be recognized for many awards and titles in her field of study.
+Cannon was the first female scientist to be recognized for many awards and titles in her field of study.
 She was the first woman to receive an honorary doctorate from the University of Oxford and the Henry Draper Medal from the National Academy of Sciences, and the first female officer in the American Astronomical Society.
 Cannon went on to establish her own Annie Jump Cannon Award for women in postdoctoral work.
+In 1934, Cannon awarded the first Annie Jump Cannon Award to Cecilia Payne-Gaposchkin for her contributions in analyzing stars and the stellar spectrum.
+The award was given out at an American Astronomical Society meeting, and for winning, Cannon awarded Gaposchkin $50 and a gold pin.

 Henrietta Leavitt

+Henrietta Swan Leavitt (1868-1921) was an American astronomer who worked to measure the distances between galaxies and determine the scale of modeling.

-Henrietta Swan Leavitt arrived at the observatory in 1893.
+Leavitt arrived at the observatory in 1893.
 She had experience through her college studies, traveling abroad, and teaching.
 In academia, Leavitt excelled in mathematics courses at Cambridge.
 When she began working at the observatory she was tasked with measuring star brightness through photometry.
 She found hundreds of new variable stars after starting to analyze the Great Nebula in Orion and her work was expanded to study the variables of the entire sky with Annie Jump Cannon and Evelyn Leland.
 With skills gained in photometry, Leavitt compared stars in different exposures.
 Studying Cepheid variables in the Small Magellanic Cloud, she discovered that their apparent brightness was dependent on their period.
 Since all those stars were approximately the same distance from Earth, that meant their absolute brightness must depend on their period as well, allowing the use of Cepheid variables as a standard candle for determining cosmic distances.
 That, in turn, led directly to the modern understanding of the true size of the universe, and Cepheid variables are still an essential rung in the cosmic distance ladder.

 Pickering published her work with his name as co-author.
 The legacy she left allowed future scientists to make further discoveries in space.
 Astronomer Edwin Hubble used Leavitt's method to calculate the distance of the nearest galaxy to the earth, the Andromeda Galaxy.
 This led to the realization that there are even more galaxies than previously thought.